 Are you still making Italian sausage and peppers on the stove?
-Because roasting them in the oven is where it’s at.
+Because baking them in the oven is where it’s at.

 I’m talking juicy, browned sausage, caramelized onions and peppers and knock-your-socks-off flavor.
 With barely any effort.
 Ready in less than an hour.

 Read on, if you want to become known as the sausage queen or king.
-(And don’t miss my Marinated Roasted Bell Peppers!)
+(And don’t miss my Italian Peppers in Oil!)

-I’ve now made this more than 120 times and get asked to bring it to parties.
+I’ve now made this hundreds of times and get asked to bring it to parties!

 They raved at the results.
 Their families were happy.
-This is a keeper, folks!
+This is the best sausage and peppers recipe, folks!

-And though I usually use sweet Italian sausage, we’ve also enjoyed substituting:
+Sausage: I usually use sweet Italian sausage, but you could use hot Italian sausage if you know people won't mind.
+We've also enjoyed substituting:

 - Chicken sausage